Frequently asked questions

-Focus on being Reflective, seeking Reasons and seek and compare Alternatives.
+Focus on being Reflective, seeking Reasons and seeking and comparing Alternatives.
 (This is “RRA”.)
 See information on self teaching.

 4. Do you know of any good critical thinking tests for children under 8 years old?

-No, in part because because it is difficut to communicate sophisticated ideas or questions in writing.
-For example, it is difficult to ask them in writing what is assumed in a particular line of reasonsing, yet we know that they can do this when they figure out what a teacher is thinking or committed to, perhaps when a teacher gives a reason for giving another student permission to do something.
+Assuming that the test list under the topic, “Testing of Critical Thinking”, describes tests for older children.
+No, in part because because it is difficult to communicate sophisticated ideas or questions in writing.
+For example, it is difficult to ask them in writing what is assumed in a particular line of reasoning, yet we know that they can do this when they figure out what a teacher is thinking or committed to, perhaps when a teacher gives a reason for giving another student permission to do something.
 Interview tests are probably required for assessing the thinking of young children.

 My associates and I developed very labor-intensive assessment procedures for assessing deduction ability in young children (ages 6-8).
 See

 Ennis, R. H., Finkelstein, M., Smith, E., and Wilson, N. (1969).
 Conditional logic and Children (Cornell Critical Thinking Readiness Project, Phase IIC).
 Ithaca, NY: The New York State College of Agriculture at Cornell University.
 ERIC # ED 040437.
 Available from ERIC; results are summarized in Ennis, R.H.
 (1971).
 Conditional logic and primary school children: A developmental study.
 Interchange, 2, 126-132.